Dredging Makes Sense

-Hopper dredges are well-suited to dredging heavy sands.
+Hopper dredges are well-suited for dredging materials ranging from soft mud and silt to dense sands and clay.
 They can maintain operations in relatively rough seas and because they are mobile, they can be used in high-traffic areas.
-They are often used at ocean entrances, but cannot be used in confined or shallow areas.
-Hopper dredges can move quickly to disposal sites under their own power, but since the dredging stops during the transit to and from the disposal area, the operation loses efficiency if the haul distance is too far.
+They are often used at ocean entrances, and are very productive in deep water and wide open spaces.
+Hopper dredges are nimble and they can transit quickly to disposal sites under their own power without the need for tug assist or towing.

 A pipeline dredge sucks dredged material through one end, the intake pipe, and then pushes it out the discharge pipeline directly into the disposal site.
 Because pipeline dredges pump directly to the disposal site, they operate continuously and can be very cost-efficient.
 Most pipeline dredges have a cutterhead on the suction end.
 A cutterhead is a mechanical device that has rotating blades or teeth to break up or loosen the bottom material so that it can be sucked through the dredge.
 Some cutterheads are rugged enough to break up rock for removal.
 Pipeline dredges are mounted (fastened) to barges and are not usually self-powered, but are towed to the dredging site and secured in place by special anchor piling, called spuds (see sidebar).

-Mechanical dredges remove material by scooping it from the bottom and then placing it onto a waiting barge or into a disposal area.
-Dipper dredges and clamshell dredges, named for the scooping buckets they employ, are the two most common types.
+Mechanical dredges remove material by scooping it from the waterway floor and then placing it into barge or approved disposal area.
+Dipper, backhoe and clamshell dredges are types of dredges that are suitably named in accordance with their scooping buckets.